alexpevzner/sane-airscan/README.md

+# WARNING WARNING WARNING WARNING

+This project is a fork of [sane-airscan](https://github.com/alexpevzner/sane-airscan-wsd/) made with intend to add WSD protocol support.
+It is not intended for common use.
+When this code will be stable enough, these two project will merge again.

 # sane-airscan -- Linux support of Apple AirScan (eSCL) compatible document scanners

 If you are a lucky owner of scanner or MFP which works via network with